pulibrary/hanami_demo/README.md

   A Rails model is a combination of a Hanami Relation and a Hanami Repo.
 The relation includes the tasks to load and store the data.
 The repo includes the task to find the data.
-   1. creating the repo `bundle exec hanami generate relation books` This will create a file `app/relations/books.rb` At this point we will not add any additional code into the repo.
+   1. creating the repo `bundle exec hanami generate relation books` This will create a file `app/relations/books.rb` At this point we will not add any additional code into the relation.
 Note it infers the columns from the database
      1. test that you still have access to your old database objects by running
         ```
         hanami console